 In addition to the criteria above, our Compensation Committee also reviewed the peer selection criteria used by proxy advisors and considered the specific peers identified independently by each advisor, and our Compensation Committee also included in their consideration companies who list bluebird as a peer in their compensation disclosures.
-The Committee uses competitive compensation data from the annual total compensation study of peer companies to inform its decisions about overall compensation opportunities and specific compensation elements.
+Because the market for executive talent in the biopharmaceutical and biotechnology industries is competitive, and in particular the pool of candidates with relevant experience for our gene therapy business is small, our peer group reflects the fact that we compete for executive talent with companies who are larger than us and may have more resources than we do.

-Based on these criteria and considerations, our peer group for 2018, referred to as our 2018 peer group, as approved by our Compensation Committee consisted of the following companies:
+Based on these criteria and considerations, our peer group for 2019, referred to as our 2019 peer group, as approved by our Compensation Committee consisted of the following 17 companies: